juanburdick/Clarence-Curse-DND/SPELLS_AND_BOONS.md

 >>Features:
 >>- +3 cantrips from any spell list
 >>- If the book is lost, a one hour ceremony can replace, turning the previous book to ash

+> `Hunter` Homebrew: Lethality Writ Large
+>>Once per Long Rest, when your attack roll against a creature is 10 higher than their armor class, you can make that attack a critical hit.

+> `Hunter` Homebrew: Chosen Prey
+>>Select one creature type to be your Chosen Prey. `Humanoid`
+>
+>>Features:
+>>- +2 to your attack and damage rolls against Chosen Prey

+> `Hunter` Homebrew: Hunter Points
+>>You have 2 hunter points.
+You regain all of your expended hunter point when you finish a long rest.

+> `Hunter` Homebrew: Fell The Enemy
+>>Expend Hunter Point
+>>
+>>When a creature succeeds a saving throw against an effect caused by you, you can expend one hunter point to impede its efforts, possibly causing it to fail.
+That creature’s saving throw is reduced by 1d6.
+The reduction is doubled against your chosen prey.

 # Invocations
 > `Invocation` [Eldritch Sight](http://dnd5e.wikidot.com/warlock:eldritch-invocations)